nsdf-fabric/nsdf-web/nsdf-ahm-2025-01.md

 # KEYNOTE

-Keynote Speaker: **Miron Livy, director of the Center for High Throughput Computing (CHTC), the John P. Morgridge Professor of Computer Science and a Vilas Research Professor at the University of Wisconsin-Madison**
+Keynote Speaker: **Miron Livny, director of the Center for High Throughput Computing (CHTC), the John P. Morgridge Professor of Computer Science and a Vilas Research Professor at the University of Wisconsin-Madison**

 Title: *Is your Data Handler Trustworthy?*